Grand Choral Synagogue (Saint Petersburg): Architecture

 The architects and supervisors for the first synagogue in Saint Petersburg chose the Moorish Revival style for its design, modeled in part after Berlin's Oranienburger Straße New Synagogue with its melange of Moorish and Byzantine motifs.
 In the end, the project boasted an eclectic blend of Byzantine Revival and Moorish Revival styles with Arabesque motifs, upon the request of V. V. Stasov, the influential Russian art critic and supervisor of the project.
-The Great Choral Synagogue was designed by architects I. I. Shaposhnikov, L. Bakhman, and V. A. Shreter, with the participation of V. V. Stasov and N. L. Benois, who was the curator of the project and the confidant of the tsar and the Russian government.
+The Great Choral Synagogue was designed by architects Ivan Ivanovich Shaposhnikov, Lev Isaakovich Bakhman, and V. A. Shreter, with the participation of V. V. Stasov and N. L. Benois, who was the curator of the project and the confidant of the tsar and the Russian government.
 Poet Osip Mandelstam later called the building a "lush strangler fig tree."

 The land for the synagogue was allocated near the Mariinsky Theatre.
 The construction was carried out under the management of the Construction Committee headed by A. A. Kaufman.
 The architect and superintendent of construction was A.V.
 Malov, between 1880 and 1888, and his assistants were S. O. Klein and B. I. Girshovich.
 The Small Synagogue was opened first, in 1886.
 The Great Choral Synagogue was consecrated in 1893.